No, feeding hungry kids and seniors isn't a waste of money

 • According to the latest US Department of Agriculture figures, 3 million US households with children were food insecure in 2015—meaning that "these households were unable at times during the year to provide adequate, nutritious food for their children."

-• A initiative called the Child and Adult Care Food Program serves meals and snacks to on average around 3.7 million children on average each day in day-care facilities, at a cost of around $3 billion annually.
+• An initiative called the Child and Adult Care Food Program serves meals and snacks to around 3.7 million children on average each day in day care facilities, at a cost of about $3 billion annually.
 Note that Trump is calling for an increase in military spending of $54 billion annually, equal to 18 times that budgetary outlay.

-• According to a recent report the Centers for Disease Control and Prevention, hunger takes a toll on student achievement, and alleviating it helps.
+• According to a recent report from the Centers for Disease Control and Prevention, hunger takes a toll on student achievement, and alleviating it helps.

 ■ Lack of adequate consumption of specific foods, such as fruits, vegetables, or dairy products, is associated with lower grades among students.